How to start a fintech business and why a good business idea is not enough

 Despite all the risks of starting a company now, history actually shows that downturns are quite good for generating business ideas.
 After the 2008 financial crisis, Instagram, Uber, WhatsApp, and other big companies were launched.
 And in our case, we are talking about a versatile fintech that doesn’t need to do everything from the beginning, so the ball is in your court.

 Secondly, people are more willing to change their habits during financially difficult times, so it‘s easier to lure them from their current financial service provider.
 We can already see this shift happening – during the global pandemic, when many businesses faced challenges, Paysera’s services grew like never before.

-Finally, people want to save money now, so offering them a free current account, cheap transfer rates, and low priced and convenient payment collection services from a payment provider with 15 years of experience is the right choice in a trembling economy.
+Finally, people want to save money now, so offering them a free current account, cheap transfer rates, and low priced and convenient payment gateway services from a payment provider with 15 years of experience is the right choice in a trembling economy.

 Which country is good for starting a fintech?